dxddxx/TeXicode/README.md

 If the output from TeXicode is a single line, can be placed inline using `Code` instead of `Code Block`
 </details>

-Also useful for quickly inserting single line equations into Word documents.

 # CLI